vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

 # Acceptance tests

-In a video about acceptance tests, Gary shows usage of [Cucumber](https://cucumber.io/) for testing a Rails application, using a browser engine to simulate user actions and a few tricks he use to make it run fast (20 scenarios with 104 tests in total, finish under ten seconds).
+In a video about acceptance tests, Gary shows the usage of [Cucumber](https://cucumber.io/) for testing a Rails application, using a browser engine to simulate user actions and a few tricks he uses to make it run fast (20 scenarios with 104 tests in total, finish under ten seconds).
 I don’t have much experience with [acceptance test-driven development](https://en.wikipedia.org/wiki/Acceptance_test-driven_development),